How is Reporter powered?

 The difference between two generations of Reporters

 At the end of 2022 we launched a new generation of Reporter.
 In the image below you can see the new model (left) and the old model (right).
-Sensors and adapters are not interchangeable between these two systems.
+Sensors and chargers are not interchangeable between these two systems.
 They are technologically incompatible.

 Two generations of Reporter by Crodeon

-If you happen to be the proud owner of different generations of Reporters, it's important to never mix up old and new power adapters and solar panels.
+If you happen to be the proud owner of different generations of Reporters, it's important to never mix up old and new power chargers and solar panels.
 The two systems work with different voltages and different directions in which the electricity moves.

 If you have both systems and have questions about compatibility, please contact us.